tlswg/tls13-spec/draft-ietf-tls-tls13.md

 PSK cipher suite and selected the first key offered in the client's "pre_shared_key" extension.
-In addition, it MUST verify that the following values are consistent with those associated with the selected PSK.
+In addition, it MUST verify that the following values are consistent with those associated with the selected
+PSK:

+- The TLS version number
+- The selected cipher suite
+- The selected ALPN {{RFC7301}} protocol, if any
+- The selected SNI (Section 3 of {{RFC6066}}) value, if any

+These requirements are a superset of those needed to perform a 1-RTT handshake using the PSK in question.
 For externally established PSKs, the associated values are those provisioned along with the key.
 For PSKs established via a NewSessionTicket message, the associated values are those negotiated in the connection during which the ticket was established.

-- The TLS version number
-- The selected cipher suite.
-- The selected ALPN {{RFC7301}} protocol, if any.
-- The selected SNI (Section 3 of {{RFC6066}}) value, if any.

-These requirements are a superset of those needed to perform a 1-RTT handshake using the PSK in question.

 Future extensions MUST define their interaction with 0-RTT.